Tina Malone

 Christina Malone (born 30 January 1963) is an English actress.
 She is best known for portraying the roles of Mo McGee in Brookside and Mimi Maguire in Shameless, both broadcast on Channel 4.
 She was also a housemate on the sixth series of Celebrity Big Brother in January 2009.

 Early life

 Malone was born on 30 January 1963 in Toxteth, Liverpool, the daughter of Olwyn and Frank Malone.
 She attended Liverpool Institute High School for Girls and Childwall College.

 Career

-Malone played Mo McGee in Brookside from 1993 until 1998 and Mimi Maguire on Shameless from 2005 until 2013.
+Malone played Mo McGee in Brookside from 1993 until 1998 and Mimi Maguire in Shameless from 2005 until 2013.
 Other television roles include playing a nurse called Bobbie in Victoria Wood's dinnerladies.